60 Farina Rd, Hull, MA 02045, USA

 Owned By: Commonwealth of Massachusetts, Town of Hull

-Historic fort and grassy park with a spectacular view of Boston Harbor.
+Fort Revere Park is a historic fort and grassy park with a spectacular view of Boston Harbor.
 Located atop Telegraph Hill in Hull Village.
-Features the remains of US military fortifications from the American Revolution and the early 20th century, plus a water tower, a military history museum, and a small picnic area.
+It features the remains of US military fortifications from the American Revolution and the early 20th century, plus a water tower, a military history museum, and a small picnic area.
 Bear in mind that vandalism (primarily graffiti) runs rampant here, and detracts from the grandeur.

 Features